hellotham/hello-gatsby-starter/src/posts/2018-12-20-from-zero-to-hero-hopefully-–-part-6-the-ultimate-boon-and-the-return.md

 ---
-templateKey: blog-post
-title: From Zero to Hero (hopefully) – Part 6 (The Ultimate Boon and The Return)
+title: From Zero to Hero Part 6 (The Ultimate Boon and The Return)
+description: This is the sixth part (and probably the last, for now) of my series of articles on learning to code at age 55 and creating some prototypes.
+author: Chris Tham
 date: 2018-12-19T22:00:00.000Z
-description: This is the sixth part (and probably the last, for now) of my series of articles on learning to code at age 55 and creating some prototypes.
 featuredpost: false
 image: ../images/zero-6.png
 tags: